dnfrancis22/react-portfolio/README.md

 ![Home](./public/assets/home.png)

 Located in the nav bar are links.
-About, Portfolio, Contact, and Resume.
+About, Portfolio, and Resume.
 If you click on the links they will take you to their specific pages.
 If you click on the Resume link you will be taken to Google Docs to view my resume.
 If you click on the About link it will take you to the About page.

 ![AboutMe](./public/assets/about.png)